Nakhimov Naval School: History

 The first Nakhimov School was introduced in Tbilisi in 1943 during the Great Patriotic War, for sons of military personnel who died in action.
 The Tbilisi Nakhimov Naval School existed between 1943 and 1955.
 In 1944 the Leningrad Nakhimov Naval School opened.
-The Riga Nakhimov Naval School (Rigas Nachimova Skola) existed during 1945-1953.
+The Riga Nakhimov Naval School (Rigas Nachimova Skola) existed during 1945–1953.

 Today in Russia, only the St. Petersburg Nakhimov School continues to exist.
 The school today offers teenage boys preparation for service as officers in the Russian Navy, secondary education, and military-style training in national naval traditions.
 As of 2017, the school has branches in Vladivostok, Murmansk and Sevastopol, with schools being located in all four fleets of Russia.
 Plans for a branch in Dagestan, connected with the Caspian Flotilla, were announced in 2018.
 On 13 August 2019 Defence Minister Sergey Shoygu laid the foundation stone for a new branch of the school in Kaliningrad, due to open in September 2020.

 School culture

-Today, all Nakhimov schools have the traditional honor of opening all Victory Day Parades in their local city with their corps of drums.
+Today, all Nakhimov schools have the traditional honor of opening all Victory Day Parades in their local city with their corps of drums (sans Saint Petersburg since the 1990s).
 It also participated in the now defunct October Revolution Day parades.
 In 2015 Major General Timur Apakidze, a Soviet naval aviation pioneer who had died in a flying accident in 2001, was added to the rolls of the Nakhimov Naval School in perpetuity.
 The general service march of the schools is the March of Nakhimovtsev (Марш Нахимовцев), written by Vasily Solovyov-Sedoi in 1949.
 Students at the Nakhimov Naval School and its graduates are known as "Nakhimovites".